Helen Achilleos explains how to recognise the signs and offers advice on dealing with a workplace bully

 Tactics used by the Bully

-Provocation: The target, who may have taken months to reach this stage, and is provoked into an angry and emotional outburst after which the bully says simply “There, I told you s/he was like that”.
+The target, who may have taken months to reach this stage, is provoked into an angry and emotional outburst after which the bully says simply “There, I told you s/he was like that”.

-Retaliation: A bully will deflect questions on their behaviour with counterattacks, counter-criticism or counter-allegation, to avoid answering the question and thus avoid accepting responsibility for their behaviour.
+A bully will deflect questions on their behaviour with counterattacks, counter-criticism or counter-allegation, to avoid answering the question and thus avoid accepting responsibility for their behaviour.
 This tactic puts the focus back onto the target making them look like the villain.

 The Only Way to Stop A Serial Bully is Exposure

-What bullies fear most is exposure of their inadequacy and being called publicly to account for their behaviour and its consequences.
+What bullies fear most is the exposure of their inadequacy and being called publicly to account for their behaviour and its consequences.

-Recognize and labelling bullies as bullies will reinforce your identification of who’s the problem – they are.
+Recognizing and labelling bullies as bullies will reinforce your identification of who’s the problem – they are.

 Recognize that bullying is about control, and therefore has nothing to do with your performance.